NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Design Storage Control Discharge Power

 This field is the design maximum rate that electric power can be discharged from storage.
 This field is used as an upper limit for most storage control operation schemes.
 However for TrackChargeDischargeSchedules, this is the design value for how much power to draw when discharging and it is multiplied by the power fraction schedule in the next field.
-Required field when using Storage Operation Schemes FacilityDemandLeveling or TrackChargeDischargeSchedules.
+Required field when using Storage Operation Schemes set to FacilityDemandLeveling or TrackChargeDischargeSchedules.

 #### Field: Storage Discharge Power Fraction Schedule Name